wikitops/ansible_traefik/README.md

 ansible-playbook traefik.yml
 ```

-If everything run as expected, you should access the Trafik Dashboard on that URL : http://10.0.4.21:8080/
+If everything run as expected, you should access the Traefik Dashboard on that URL : http://10.0.4.21:8080/

 #### Destroy